Entity Matching

 Traditional fuzzy matching looks promising at first.
 But it’s just counting character edits — no context, no meaning.
 Run it at scale, and two things happen: performance tanks, and you get nonsense matches.
 The algorithm will happily pair “Apple Inc.” with “Pineapple Co.” because the strings look similar.
 Those false positives don’t just add noise.
 They corrupt the downstream analysis.

 The core issue?
 These methods treat entity matching as a string problem.
 It’s not.
 It’s a semantic understanding challenge.
-The system needs to understand that “IBM” and “International Business Machines” refer to the same entity, even though the strings share almost nothing.
+The system must understand that “IBM” and “International Business Machines” refer to the same entity, even though the strings share almost nothing.

 Stage 1: Intelligent Data Standardization